-Cupping therapy is one of the oldest modalities in Eastern Medicine, specifically used in Traditional Chinese Medicine (TCM).
-In Ancient times hollowed animal horns were used as the cupping devices, in modern times cups are made out of plastic, rubber or glass.
 Cupping therapy works by creating a negative pressure or vacuum in the cup that effectively draws the skin and muscle into it.
-Drawing up the skin is believed to open up the skin’s pores, which helps to stimulate circulation, balance and realign the flow of qi/energy, clear blockage, and create a pathway for toxins to be drawn out of the body.
-The negative pressure or vacuum can be created by either a flame or a suction device depending on what type of cupping you are receiving.
+Drawing up the skin is believed to open up the skin’s pores, which helps to stimulate circulation, balance and realign the flow of qi/energy, clear blockage, and create a pathway for toxins to be expelled from the body.
+The negative pressure or vacuum can be created by either a flame or a suction device, depending on what type of cupping you are receiving.

-Dry cupping typically uses glass cups, a vacuum is created using a cotton ball or other flammable substance, which is soaked in alcohol, then placed inside the cup.
-Burning a substance inside the cup removes all the oxygen, which creates the vacuum.
+Dry cupping typically uses glass cups.
+A vacuum is created using a cotton ball or other flammable substance, which is soaked in alcohol, and then placed inside the cup.
+Burning a substance inside the cup removes all the oxygen, creating the vacuum.

-Air cupping uses a suction pump to create the vacuum instead of using a flame.
-The cup is applied to the skin, and a suction pump is attached to the rounded end of the jar.
-The pump is then used to create the vacuum.
+Air cupping uses a suction pump instead of a flame to create the vacuum.
+The cup is applied to your skin, and a suction pump is attached to the rounded end of the jar to withdraw the air.

-Wet cupping involves puncturing the skin before the treatment.
-When the cup is applied and the skin is drawn up, a small amount of blood may flow from the puncture site, which is believed to help remove harmful substances and toxins from the body, as well as promote circulation.
+Wet cupping involves puncturing the skin before your treatment.
+When the cup is applied, and the skin is drawn up, a small amount of blood may flow from the puncture site, which is believed to help remove harmful substances and toxins from the body, as well as promote circulation.

 Sliding cupping is when the cups are applied to skin that has a lotion applied on it as well.
-The lotion provides a slick consistency and allows the cup to move across the fleshy areas of the body providing a massage like experience.
+The lotion provides a slick consistency and allows the cup to move across the fleshy areas of your body, providing a massage-like experience.

-Stationary cups are left in place for five to ten minutes and several cups can be put in place simultaneously.
+Stationary cups are left in place for five to 10 minutes, and several cups can be put in place simultaneously.